 Take the heat off your summer budget

-If you’re like most people, this relentless heat can really sap your energy.
-It can also sap your budget.
-Hotter temperatures mean the AC has to work harder, fans stay on longer and energy bills skyrocket.
+We all know heat can drain your energy.
+But it also drains your budget.
+Hotter temperatures mean the AC has to work harder and fans stay on longer (if not 24/7), which means energy bills go up faster than the thermometer.

-While it’s important to stay safe and comfortable during a heat wave, the last thing you want to do is spend a fortune on energy costs.
+While it’s important to stay safe and comfortable (and hydrated) during summer, the last thing you want to do is spend a fortune on energy costs.
 Here are some tips for staying cool this summer without roasting your budget.

 Unplug as much as possible